 - A. Arrange for temporary parking areas to accommodate construction personnel.
-Parking shall not be available at the Work site. - B. Do not obstruct existing service drives and parking lots with equipment, materials and / or vehicles.
+Parking shall be available at the Work site. - B. All contractors and their employees shall cooperate with General Contractor and others in parking of vehicles to avoid interference with normal operations and construction activities. - C. Do not obstruct existing service drives and parking lots with equipment, materials and / or vehicles.
 Keep accessible for Owner's use at all times.